 This Vegan McDonald’s Fast Food Guide details everything you can order off the McDonald’s menu that’s vegan in the USA.
 All the vegan options listed are also plant-based, vegetarian, dairy-free, and cholesterol-free.
 Read on to see where you can find the new McPlant Vegan McDonald’s Burger, and also get a glimpse of other more exciting vegan specials available abroad.
 Unfortunately, the current vegan options at McDonald’s in the USA are quite disappointing—but that should be changing soon!

 How many times have you been on a long road trip and the only highway food sign points to a McDonald’s?
 Your omni friend pulls off the highway feeling elated at the thought of a so-called “Happy Meal”—but you only feel pain.

 What can a vegan possibly eat at McDonald’s?
 Do you need to resort to the bruised apple under the seat or to the Larabar that you bought last year?
-At World of Vegan, we want to help!

 We’ll be taking you through everything you can eat that’s vegan at McDonald’s, as well as what to avoid.